Red Ryder (software)

 Red Ryder is a communications and terminal emulation software program released for the Apple Macintosh in 1984.
 Initially distributed as a shareware, the application offered rich features and configuration settings.
 Red Ryder was discontinued in 1989 and replaced by White Knight.

 History

 First released in 1984 for Macintosh computers, early versions of Red Ryder were written by Wat Buchanon as a Microsoft BASIC program with documentation included on the disk filled with humor aimed at Apple and programmers.
 After Wat Buchanon died, his friend Scott Watson entirely rewrote Red Ryder keeping the manual in a similar humorous style.
 Watson's releases were a standalone Macintosh applications programmed in C and the new author expanded features taking into account requests from Red Ryder users.
 The application was distributed as a shareware until version 9.4, starting with release 10.0 in 1987 Red Ryder became a commercial program.
-Red Ryder was discontinued in 1989 (10.3 being the last release) and replaced by White Knight (starting in version 11).
+Owing to a trademark dispute, the Red Ryder name was discontinued in 1989 (10.3 being the last release) and replaced by White Knight in 1990 (starting in version 11).